Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Introduction

-To evaluate temporal-dependency modeling, we assess our model on the proposed benchmark.
-Our method achieves a $39.8\%$ absolute improvement in success rate and a $29.8\%$ improvement in heating time, indicating more powerful temporal reasoning over long horizons.
-To evaluate inference efficiency, we benchmark our approach on SimplerEnv and LIBERO \cite{liu2023libero}.
-On SimplerEnv \cite{li2024evaluating}, we improve the success rate by $4.9\%$ while achieving a $2.26\times$ inference speedup.
-On LIBERO, we improve the success rate by $0.7\%$ and achieve a $1.70\times$ speedup.
+To evaluate multi-frame integration, we assess our model on the proposed benchmark.
+Our method achieves a $24.5\%$ improvement across all metrics and $23.3\%$ in absolute success rate on real-world experiments.
+To evaluate inference efficiency, we benchmark our approach on public simulation benchmarks~\cite{liu2023libero,li2024evaluating} and real-world experiments.
+On SimplerEnv~\cite{li2024evaluating}, \method{} improves the success rate by $3.9\%$ over the strongest baseline while achieving a $2.26\times$ inference speedup.
+In real-world experiments, \method{} improves the average success rate by $10.6\%$ over the base model and achieves a $2.21\times$ speedup.
+These results demonstrate that \method{} not only enhances multi-frame integration, but also substantially reduces inference latency.
+In summary, our contributions are as follows: